 If my roommate and I do not get along, can we switch rooms?

 It is possible to change rooms on campus, with certain limitations.
 We encourage students to work together to make the most of their living arrangements.
-Room changes are possible, but they are dependent on available space and timing considerations.
+Room changes are possible, but they depend on available space and timing.
 We like to give it at least two weeks to allow everyone to get settled and see if it can work.
 Roommate mediation is also available with an RA or Hall director.

 If I do not have a mutual roommate request, will I be placed with another new student?